Skip to main content

 Earn rating for how you got there

-Fast and accurate amplifies your gain.
+Fast and accurate gains you more.
 Solving with seconds left adds a pressure bonus.
-Slow but correct still works, just for less.
-Streaks add momentum.
+Slow but correct still counts, just for less.

 What separates this from other puzzle apps